Latina Fitness Model Dolly Castro Flaunts Rock-Hard Abs & Thick Thighs While Working Up A Sweat

 The former fitness trainer has a massive following of people who regard her as one of the hottest women on Instagram.
 The beauty has over 6.2 million followers who constantly check her pages to see if she has posted any sexy photos.
 Dolly rarely disappoints and tries to keep her hordes of fans happy with cheeky shots of herself in all sorts of ensembles.

-This particular image has already garnered close to 34,000 likes within the 9 hours since she posted it.
-Her fans love the fact that she’s so health-conscience and also appreciate her motivational attitude.
+This particular image has already garnered close to 34,000 likes within the nine hours since she posted it.
+Her fans love the fact that she’s so health-conscious and also appreciate her motivational attitude.
 In her caption, Dolly encouraged her followers to do what they were passionate about and to become an expert at it.

 While the majority of her fans who responded in the comments section simply posted an emoji or two, others became lyrical about her looks.